wpendl99/.github/profile/webFrameworks/pwa/pwa.md

 ### BMW

 The results for moving to PWA are impressive.
-For example, BMW reported the following results after to a PWA:
+For example, BMW reported the following results after moving to a PWA:

 > - 4X increase in people clicking from BMW.com to a BMW sales site
 > - Up to 4X faster site load times